 Although e-health is now praised and claimed to be one of the most rapidly growing industries, you should know it has its challenges.
 Like in every relatively new business sector, some things need to be settled and best practices need to be established.
 What should you know about before you create a new company or add a medical solution to your enterprise’s portfolio?

 Constant changes are normal at the beginning.
 E-health is still expanding and new solutions are introduced continuously.
 Before they are standardized, some time will pass.
-That’s an opportunity for innovators, but it’s also a risk.
+That’s an opportunity for innovators, however, it’s also a risk.
 There will be failures, but it’s not a reason to give up.
 A well-prepared strategy with a lot of testing (PoC, MVP, customer feedback) can make the development process smoother and prevent the final result from being incompatible with users’ expectations.

 COVID-19 gave remote healthcare momentum, but what will happen when it’s all over?
 It is predicted that it still will be a prominent niche.
 Business owners that understand their customers will thrive even post-pandemic.
 They just have to deliver convenient features, high-quality service and customer support.